-Jonathan Forster Chief Executive Officer and Director Resigned as Chief Executive Officer and a Director on 02 January 2020 shall retire from office and may offer themselves for re-appointment by the shareholders.
+Jonathan Forster Chief Executive Officer and Director

+Resigned as Chief Executive Officer and Director on 02 January 2020 shall retire from office and may offer themselves for re-appointment by the shareholders.

-The Company's Articles of Association provide that at every annual general meeting of the Company any director:
+Cora's Articles of Association provide that at every annual general meeting of the Company any director:

-- (i) who has been appointed by the board since the previous annual general meeting; or - (ii) who held office at the time of the two preceding annual general meetings and who did not retire at either of them; or - (iii) who has held office with the Company, other than employment or executive office for a continuous period of nine years or more at the date of the meeting
+- (i) who has been appointed by the Board since the previous annual general meeting; or - (ii) who held office at the time of the two preceding annual general meetings and who did not retire at either of them; or - (iii) who has held office with the Company, other than employment or executive office for a continuous period of nine years or more at the date of the meeting

 Each of Messrs.
-Forster, McNamara (resigned 12 November 2019), Monro (resigned 01 July 2019), Pelham and Quirk was re-elected as a director of the Company at the 2018 Annual General Meeting.
-Resolutions to re-elect Messrs.
-Bowie and Monro as directors of the Company, each having been appointed (on 01 July 2019 and 02 January 2020 respectively) since the date of the last Annual General Meeting held on 11 June 2019 will be put before the 2020 Annual General Meeting.
+Bowie (appointed a director on 01 July 2019) and Monro (appointed a director on 02 January 2020) were re-elected directors of the Company at the 2020 Annual General Meeting.
+Resolutions to re-elect each of Messrs.
+Chubb (appointed a director on 07 October 2020, being since the date of the last Annual General Meeting held on 23 June 2020), Pelham (appointed a director on 30 May 2017) and Quirk (appointed a director on 30 May 2017) as directors of the Company will be put before the 2021 Annual General Meeting.